 15. EXPLAIN THE REASON FOR ANY PROGRAM CHANGES OR ADJUSTMENTS REPORTED IN ITEM 13 OR 14 OF THE OMB FORM 83-I.

-The one form under consideration is new to the Federal forms package and, as a result, does not have previous burden numbers associated with them.
-AMS’ previous forms package submitted to OMB for approval of pecan marketing order information collection contained nine forms.
-Only the referendum ballot is being submitted at the final rule stage for OMB’s consideration.
-AMS will submit additional forms for OMB’s approval at a later date.
+Only the referendum ballot is being submitted at the this final rule stage for OMB’s consideration and approval.This one form under consideration is new to the Federal forms package and, as a result, does not have previous burden numbers associated with them.
+AMS’ previous forms package submitted at the proposed rule stage to OMB for approval of pecan marketing order information collection contained nine forms.
+If the referendum passes and the Order is implemented, AMS will submit additional forms and burden for OMB’s approval at a later date.

 16. FOR COLLECTIONS OF INFORMATION WHOSE RESULTS WILL BE PUBLISHED, OUTLINE PLANS FOR TABULATION AND PUBLICATION.
 ADDRESS ANY COMPLEX ANALYTICAL TECHNIQUES THAT WILL BE USED.
 PROVIDE THE TIME SCHEDULE FOR THE ENTIRE PROJECT, INCLUDING BEGINNING AND ENDING DATES OF THE COLLECTION OF INFORMATION, COMPLETION OF REPORT, PUBLICATION DATES, AND OTHER ACTIONS.